Skip to main content

 DCT Shudder & Shift Issues

 The most talked-about problem.
 The Tremec TR-9080 dual-clutch transmission in early 2020 models could shudder during low-speed maneuvers — parking lots, slow turns, 1st-to-2nd gear shifts.
-GM addressed this through multiple software updates (TSB 20-NA-038 and subsequent calibrations) that refined the clutch engagement logic.
+GM addressed this through a series of transmission software updates and recalibrations that refined the clutch engagement logic.
 Most owners who had the software flashed reported the issue was resolved or dramatically improved.

 Mine had a mild shudder in the first few hundred miles that smoothed out on its own as the clutches broke in.
 The DCT has an adaptive learning system, and it genuinely gets smoother over time.